tabbybyte-technologies/minion/README.md

 ## Changelog

+### v1.2.0 (2025-07-21)
+- add cross-runtime compatibility - auto-detects Bun for performance, falls back to Node.js
+- remove hard Bun dependency - tool now works on systems without Bun installed
+- add runtime detection and smart build system
+- show runtime info in --print-config output regardless of debug mode
+- create cross-runtime compatibility layer for file operations and process spawning

-### v1.1.0
+### v1.1.0 (2025-07-15)

-- refactor: use Bun specific api-s wherever possible for perf ([5b4b7d7], Sayan Riju Chakrabarti, 2025-07-15)
+- use Bun specific APIs wherever possible for performance
-- feat: implement safe file tools for use by LLM ([5f6d75b], Sayan Riju Chakrabarti, 2025-07-15)
+- implement safe file tools for use by LLM
-- feat: add support for custom configuration files and printing config ([95b40ca], Sayan Riju Chakrabarti, 2025-07-15)
+- add support for custom configuration files and printing config

 ---
 *Changelogs are updated for every major or minor release.
 Patch releases are not included.*